 The finds in and around the longhouse and in the vicinity all tell us that the people of Lofotr must have been mighty and powerful.
 The Chieftains seat got their income from fishing, farming and trading.

 The 83-metre-long building has been divided into the rooms as we know from the original site; living quarters, banquet hall/feasting hall, storage room, stable for farm animals.
 Each of the rooms has been given their original functions – except the stable.
 Visitors may watch demonstrations of handcraft, see the woodcarvings, textiles and other decorations and feel the atmosphere of the longhouse.
 During summer, lamb stew is served in the banquet hall, and visitors may ask questions and talk to our Viking craftsmen/-women and guides.
 They are all dressed in Viking costumes.

 In the former stable, an exhibition of the beliefs of the Vikings is mounted.
 The exhibition is based on Yggdrasil, the world serpent Midgardsormen, the wells at the foot of Yggdrasil – and more.

 Guides and craftspeople from various European countries are at work through the year.
 Demonstrations of craftwork vary through the season, with summer as the busiest time of the year.

 Exhibition halls and film

-In the exhibition halls visitors can learn about the finding and excavation of Borg.
+In the archaeological exhibition halls visitors can learn about the finding and excavation of Borg.
 Short videos with interviews of archaeologists/professors takes you through the amazing find.
-The archaeological exhibition displays unique finds and the 12-min film «Dreaming of Borg» take you on a time travel, more than 1000 years back in time.
+The archaeological exhibition displays unique finds and the 12-min film «Dreaming of Borg» let you embark on a time travel, more than 1000 years back in time.
 Guests use their own smartphones to connect to the audio guide system with 6 available languages (2019).
 In the Viking Chieftain longhouse, as many as 10 different languages may be spoken by the guides and craftspeople during summer.